ahmedmoawad124/Self-Driving-Vehicle-Control/README.md

 ```

 #### I - Integral part
 - Think of the integral as a basket in which the loop stores all measured errors in E. Remember that error can be positive or negative, so sometimes error fills the basket (when positive error is added to positive error or negative error is added to negative) and sometimes it empties the basket — as when positive error is added to negative, or vice versa.
 - collect all of these errors over time (take integral over time).
-- Interal part = Ki * E
+- Integral part = Ki * E
   where E = E + e(current) * ∆t,         the loop stores all measured errors in E

 ```